-- 1. You will be able to explain, in your own words, the following terms when applied to the various states of water:
+- You will be able to explain the following terms in your own words from memory, when applied to the various states of water:

 - (a) Sensible Heat.

 - (b) Latent Heat of Vapourization.

 - (c) Saturated Liquid.

-- 2. You will be able to draw a graph of temperature against enthalpy as heat is added at constant pressure and complete the graph by doing the following:
+- 2. You will be able to draw a graph of temperature against enthalpy as heat is added at constant pressure and complete the graph by doing the following from memory:

 - (a) Label the areas.

 - (b) Indicate sensible heat region.

 - (c) Indicate latent heat region.

 - (d) Mark the saturation temperature.

 - (e) Indicate the subcooled region.

 - (f) Mark the point for saturated liquid.

 - (g) Mark the point for saturated steam.

 - (h) Indicate the superheated region.

-- Note: In this and all following modules, enabling objectives are not tested directly.